Archfx/XOR-FPGA/README.md

 With the 8-bit word size and a slight modification to the mathematical model of the neural network, this hardware implementation can be done.

 It is fascinating and I had fun combining complex mathematical models with fundamental logic circuits.
+Source files related to this simple experiment can be found from [here](https://github.com/Archfx/XOR-FPGA).